-A Solid State Drive (SSD) is a computer storage device that retains data in flash memory instead of a magnetic-based system like a hard disk drive.
+A Solid State Drive (SSD) is a server storage device that retains data in flash memory instead of a magnetic-based system like a hard disk drive.
 By definition, “flash memory is an electronic (solid state) non-volatile computer memory storage medium which can be electrically erased and reprogrammed.”
 A solid state drive is defined by its ability to store server data using the reliable attributes of a durable cluster of semiconductors.
 Because solid state drives do not depend on moving parts or spinning disks, stored data retrieval speed is faster.

 A Hard Disk Drive (HDD) is a non-volatile, hardware data storage device attached to a computer or server.
 An HDD magnetically stores, retrieves, and outputs digital information using a series of stacked rotating metallic platters that have been coated with magnetic material.
 The rotating disks are paired with an actuator arm that reads and writes the digital data to the server disks.

-SSD vs. HDD Performance Summary
+SSD vs HDD Performance Summary

 |0.1 ms||Access Times||5.5~8.0 ms|